In This Blog

 Where to Find Reports

 Reports are typically accessed through the web portal of your SSRS instance.
-The default URL is in the format https://<server name>/Reports.
-From the web portal, you can browse available reports, view report properties, manage subscriptions, and set security options.
+The default URL usually follows this format: https://<server name>/Reports.
+From the web portal, users can browse available reports, view report properties, manage subscriptions, and set security options.

 Troubleshooting Report Issues